Rajni745Github/TestFramework/README.md

 - ApplicationPageLibrary contains application specific locators and methods.

 **To Do tasks in pipeline**
+- Add unit tests for framework use case verification
 - Separate framework files from the application specific classes
 - Add customized html report
 - Support for execution on cloud VMs